kitwong5/NLP_for_job_adv_classification/README.md

 Overall, the in-house trained models do not performance as well as the pre-trained models.
 For the weighted vs. unweighted version of model, mixed results were obtained.
 For example, FastText in-house trained model got better MAE, RMSE in the weighted version, however pre-trained GloVe and Word2Vec got better MAE, RMSE in the unweighted version instead.

-2)Does more information provide higher accuracy?
+2) Does more information provide higher accuracy?

 Un-weighted word embeddings:
 Doc2Vec and Word2Vec language models were used to evaluate if more information provided can enhance the model performance.
 Execution of the logistic regression model was performed for the Title of the job advertisement, description of the job advertisement, and concatenation of the title and description of the job advertisement.
 Below is the evaluation result.